pyralog/pyralog/CORE_CONCEPTS.md

 ### Overview

-A **LogId** is the unique identifier for a log in DLog, similar to a "topic" in Kafka or a "stream" in other systems.
+A **LogId** is the unique identifier for a log in Pyralog, similar to a "topic" in Kafka or a "stream" in other systems.

 ```rust
 pub struct LogId(String);